libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 Where possible, prefer exclusive branching and sequential execution.
 When a task requires concurrency, keep the amount of data processed and the complexity of the tasks to the minimum necessary.

-### Check Wildcards in Message Start events
+### Control wildcards in message start events

-BPMN message start tasks can start on any topic or datasource, however the performance of these events can vary depending on their configuration.
+BPMN message start tasks can start on any topic or data source.
+However, performance varies with the events that the start task subscribes to.

-If you have numerous message start tasks you may find that subscribing to an exact topic or limiting the subscription to a single wildcard will dramatically reduce the performance impact.
+Subscribing to multiple wildcards can especially drag performance.
+To avoid a possible performance hit, try to subscribe to an exact topic, or limit subscriptions to a single wildcard.

 ### Avoid loops